 BigCommerce for WordPress allows you to power content-driven WordPress storefronts with the ecommerce functionality of BigCommerce.
 Product data is pulled into WordPress as a custom post type, giving you the freedom to embed products in posts and pages to create a tailored shopping experience.
 Using the full suite of BigCommerce APIs, shoppers can seamlessly complete a purchase end-to-end on WordPress.

 You can use the BigCommerce for WordPress plugin as a building block to create an ecommerce solution that’s unique to your brand.
 Whether you want to link multiple WordPress storefronts to a single BigCommerce store or extend the open source plugin to create custom-made solutions, BigCommerce for WordPress makes it easy to combine the power of BigCommerce with the flexible presentation of WordPress.

 How It Works

-Your WordPress site will connect to your BigCommerce store via an API, and pull all of the relevant data into a variety of database tables, some custom, some default WordPress.
+BigCommerce for WordPress connects your WordPress site to your BigCommerce store via API, and pulls all of the relevant data into a variety of database tables, some custom, some default WordPress.
 Products are a post type: product data is stored in the post table and product meta is stored in the post_meta table.